 Their relationship ultimately led to Selena’s redemption from the life she led as the Black Hand.
 Her love for Brom was strong, revealing out the woman she was meant to be, and helping to bring to life the “savior” of Alagaësia: Eragon.

-Which romance was your favorite in the Inheritance Cycle?
-Do you have hope for Murtagh and Nasuada in Book 5 and beyond?
+Which romance was your favorite in the series?
+Which has the most potential?
 Let us know in the comments!